The following sections provide information that you need to know before installing your BEA software:

 The BEA Products installation program requires a Java run-time environment (JRE) to run.
 A JRE is bundled in the Windows installation program and in some UNIX installation programs (those with filenames ending in . bin).
 For other UNIX platforms, the installation program does not install a JDK.
-Filenames for these installation programs end in .jar.
-To run the .jar installation programs, you must have the appropriate version of the JDK installed on your system, and include the bin directory of the JDK at the beginning of the PATH variable definition.
-It is important that you use a JDK because the installation process assigns values to JAVA_HOME and related variables to point to the JDK directory.
+Filenames for these installation programs end in

 The BEA installation program uses a temporary directory into which it extracts the files necessary to install the software on the target system.
 During the installation process, your temporary directory must contain sufficient space to accommodate the compressed Java run-time environment (JRE) bundled with the installation program and an uncompressed copy of the JRE that is expanded into the temporary directory.
 The extracted files are deleted from the temporary directory at the end of the installation process.
 As a general rule, installation programs require approximately 2.5 times the amount of temporary space that is ultimately required by the installed files.

 By default, the installation program uses the following temporary directories:

 |Note:||If you do not have enough temporary space to run the installation program, you are prompted to specify an alternate directory or exit the installation program.|

 To make sure that you have adequate temporary space, you may want to allocate an alternate directory for this purpose.
 To do so, follow the instructions provided in the following table.

 On Windows systems, Administrator privileges are required to do the following: